xiaoshi22/drecco/games/GuessTheCardOnTheTable/README.md

-# Guess the Card Left
+# Guess the Card on the Table
-This is an implementation for the game `Guess the Card Left`.
+This is an implementation for the game `Guess the Card on the Table`.

 ## Front-end